 The Eidsvaag Bell

 Shortly after Augustana arrived in Marshall, Endre Endresen Eidsvaag, a local farmer, quietly donated a 1,500-pound brass bell originally poured by the Niles Bell Foundry in Cincinnati, Ohio, to the school.
-An immigrant from Norway, Eidsvaag arrived in the U.S. in 1851 and settled in Deerfield, Wisc., a small community close to Marshall.
+An immigrant from Norway, Eidsvaag arrived in the U.S. in 1851 and settled in Deerfield, Wisconsin, a small community close to Marshall.
 His son, John Anderson Boe, was a local merchant, and his grandson, L.W.
 Boe, would eventually be named president of St. Olaf College.
 Little else is known about Eidsvaag, including why he chose to donate the Bell.
 Other than his obvious connection to the Lutheran Church, perhaps he was inspired by the tenacious spirit of the school’s founders; or, maybe he believed in the mission of educating teachers and pastors.

 At any rate, school officials graciously accepted Eidsvaag’s gift, hoisted the Bell, attached a rope and rang it often, proudly.